If you have lost a loved one because of the actions of another person, you may have a claim for compensation.

 - Pain and suffering by loved ones as a result of the death.

 The unexpected loss of a loved one is likely to take a financial and emotional toll on a family.
-An experienced wrongful death lawyer can help you recover compensation while you focus on emotional healing.
+An experienced wrongful death attorney in Charlotte can help you recover compensation while you focus on emotional healing.